-The Revised Build Alternative would alter the cross section on N Williams between N Ramsay and N/NE Broadway to accommodate traffic exiting from SB I-5 as follows:
+The Revised Build Alternative would alter the cross section on N Williams between N Ramsay and N/NE Broadway as follows:

-- Change current lane configuration to one through lane and two right-turn lanes onto NE Weidler.
-Parking on the west side would remain. - Remove existing angled parking on the east side of the roadway and add a raised and protected bike facility and sidewalk. - Change the lane configuration between N Weidler and N Broadway to one left turn lane to Broadway, a combined left turn/through lane, and a through lane. - The two NB travel lanes along the west side of N Williams would provide access to the I-5 NB on-ramp and allow through movements on N Williams. - Add a raised and protected bike facility on the east side of N Williams from N Weidler to just north of the I-5 NB on-ramp at the intersection of N Williams and N/NE Broadway. - Transition the raised and protected bike facility to a buffered bike lane just north of the I-5 ramp entrance. - The buffered bike lane would cross diagonally from the east side to the existing buffered bike lane on the west side through a new signal at NE Hancock.
+- Change current lane configuration from the intersection of N Wheeler/N Williams/N Ramsay to N Weidler to one through lane.
+Parking on the west side would remain. - Convert existing angled parking on the east side of the roadway to parallel parking and add a raised and protected bike facility and sidewalk. - Change the lane configuration between N/NE Weidler and N/NE Broadway to one left-turn lane to N Broadway, a combined left-turn/through lane, and a through lane. - Provide access to the I-5 NB on-ramp and allow through movements on N Williams with two NB travel lanes along the west side of N Williams, north of N Weidler. - Add a raised and protected bike facility on the east side of N Williams from N Weidler to just north of the I-5 NB on-ramp at the intersection of N Williams and N/NE Broadway. - Transition the raised and protected bike facility to a buffered bike lane just north of the I-5 ramp entrance. - The buffered bike lane would cross diagonally from the east side to the existing buffered bike lane on the west side through a new signal at NE Hancock.

-See Figure 2-11 for details of the N Williams bike facility/path and revised traffic flow.
+See Figure 2-12 for details of the N Williams bike facility/path and revised traffic flow.